jeffreysorgen/golf-club-sensors/implementation.md

 (3)<img src="https://user-images.githubusercontent.com/1236972/135546061-106e68f4-bfba-4cd5-929e-49494486ad87.png" width="20%">
 (4)<img src="https://user-images.githubusercontent.com/1236972/135545934-7cb4dd34-7c12-46b9-ae8f-fa2e61835812.png" width="20%">

-(**Edit needed**) The graph(3) between the rest(2) and start(4) orientation shows the difference in the readings of the Y axis when the device is attached _"the long way"_ where the red Y-axis reading is always greater than both or less than both other axes.
-When the "stick" is in neither the start nor rest position, the Y-axis is not significantly separated from the X and Z readings.

-(**Possible edits:**) One parameter, the Y-axis of the Accelerometer, tells the system whether it's in Ready state or Resting state.
-When Y-axis reading is positive then the sensor is in one state, and when it's negative it is in the other.
+The graph(3) shows readings of the magnetometer, but the principle is the same.
+There is a change between the rest(2) position and the start(4) orientation.
+When the device is attached as shown(1), one parameter, the Y-axis of the Accelerometer, tells the system whether it's in Ready state or Resting state.
+When Y-axis reading is positive then the sensor is in one state and when it is negative, it's in the other.

+In this specific case, the graph would show that the Ready state is positive, and the Resting state is negative.
+The value of the Resting state reading is close to -1 (such as -0.85)